subfl0w/lfi-looter/README.md

 # lfi_looter
-Automates the LFI data exfiltration process using a wordlist of your choice, allows you to exfil data to a directory of your choice.<br>
+Automates the LFI data exfiltration process using a wordlist of your choice, allows you to exfil data to a directory.<br>
 There are two modes to this tool, looter and console.
 Looter automates the process using a wordlist where as console allows you to manually exfil files<br>

 Looter:<br>